Do I have to serve my husband or wife in my Chicago, Divorce?

 - Private process servers also don’t give up.
 The Cook County Sheriff goes to the respondent’s residence or work three times and if service isn’t achieved they simply report “returned not served.”
 A private process server will keep trying until they have served the respondent.
 A private process server will go to multiple locations while the Sheriff will not.

-Private process servers also typically charge the same amount that the Sheriff does for service: $ 75.
+Private process servers also typically charge the same amount that the Sheriff does for service of divorce papers: $ 75.

 If the respondent alleges that the service was insufficient, the respondent must file an appearance to contest the service of process…which automatically gives the respondent notice.
 Unless, of course the respondent files a special limited-scope appearance to contest the service of process…which means we’ll just serve the respondent in court (again) when they appear in court on that special appearance.

 After service the respondent has 30 days to file their appearance and response to the petition for dissolution of marriage or the respondent can be defaulted.
 A default divorce means the court will award you anything you asked for (within reason) in your original petition.

 Contact my Chicago, Illinois law firm to schedule a free consultation and learn whether you have to serve your husband or wife in your pending divorce.